TibFinance/TibDotNetSdk/methods.md

 ```
 var GetServiceCustomersArgs = new Tib.Api.Model.Customer.ListCustomersArgs
 {
-	SessionToken = _session, // The session token you get when creating a new session.
+	SessionToken = new Guid(""), // The session token you get when creating a new session.
-	ServiceId = _service // The Service you want the Customers list of.
+	ServiceId = new Guid("") // The Service you want the Customers list of.
 };
 var result = TibInvoker.Portal.ListCustomers(GetServiceCustomersArgs);
 ```